bk/wmk/readme.md

   `focal_point` (default `center`; only used for `op='fill'`).
   Returns a path under `/resized_images/` (possibly prefixed with the value of `site.leading_path`) pointing to the resized version of the image.
-The filename is a SHA1 hash + an extension, so repeated requests for the same resize operation are only performed once.
+The filename incorporates a SHA1 hash, so repeated requests for the same resize operation are only performed once.
 The source `path` is taken to be relative to the `WEBROOT`, i.e. the project `htdocs` directory.